uga-libraries/av-aip_russell/Testing Instructions.md

 * There are AIP folders in the metadata.csv that are not in the aips_directory.
 * There are AIP folders in the aips_directory that are not in the metadata.csv.

-Run the script on AIPs 1-3, which should result in the following:
+Run the script on AIPs 1-2, which should result in the following:
 * AIP 1 is in an error folder named "all_files_deleted", and the AIP folder is empty.
 * AIP 2 is in an error folder named "preexisting_objects_folder", and the contents are unchanged.
-* AIP 3 is in an error folder named "preservation_invalid", which also contains a text file with the errors.
 * The aips-to-ingest, mediainfo-xml, and preservation-xml folders are empty.
 * The error "Could not make manifest. aips-to-ingest is empty." is displayed in the terminal.
 * All AIPs are in the log with a status matching the error folder name.

-Use AIPs 4-5 for the remaining tests, which require editing the code to force errors to occur.
+Use AIP 3 for the remaining tests, which require editing the code to force errors to occur.
 Run the tests one at a time, undoing the change to the code required for one test before making the change for the next test.
 When testing is complete, run the script on a valid AIP folder to confirm that all changes for the tests have removed correctly from the script.